konflux-ci/architecture/ADR/0033-upstreaming-integration-service.md

 building images.
 Imagine, every night they have a cron trigger which rebuilds their images using a static Dockerfile that installs the latest deb packages available to a base image and then rebuilds all of their utility images on that new base image.
 Their pipelines expose the pullspecs of all of those images as results.
-The platform team configures a [ToBeDetermined] resource which instructed the [ToBeDetermined] controller to watch all PipelineRuns in their namespace with a certain label.
-As those builds finish, the [ToBeDetermined] controller constructs new [TestSubjects] by combining the image list from the **control** [TestSubject] with the new pullspec found in the result with the name described in the [ToBeDetermined] resource.
+The platform team configures a [TestSubjectConstructor] which instructs the [test-subject-construction-controller] to watch all PipelineRuns in their namespace with a certain label.
+As those builds finish, the [test-subject-construction-controller] constructs new [TestSubjects] by combining the image list from the **control** [TestSubject] with the new pullspec found in the result with the name described in the [TestSubjectConstructor].
 The platform team benefits from integration-service's [two-phase architecture].
 They build reports on the history of [TestSubjects] to understand when some new deb package has broken their suite of images.

 **Using integration-service in AppStudio** From the user's point of view, AppStudio should work like it does today.
-Our tier template needs to be modified to put a [ToBeDetermined] resource in place that instructs [integration-service] to construct [TestSubjects] in response to our [PaC] PipelineRuns.
+Our tier template needs to be modified to put a [TestSubjectConstructor] in place that instructs [integration-service] to construct [TestSubjects] in response to our [PaC] PipelineRuns.